chunqian/go-raylib/README.md

 ### Memory
-If Cgo memory alloc, call GC() for register, it can be automated management.
+If cgo memory alloc, call GC() for register, it can be automated management.

 ### Difference